grafana/grafana/docs/sources/datasources/loki/query-editor/index.md

 ## Code mode

-In **Code mode**, you can write complex queries using a text editor with autocompletion features and syntax highlighting.
+In **Code mode**, you can write complex queries using a text editor with autocompletion feature, syntax highlighting, and query validation.
 It also contains a [label browser]({{< relref "#label-browser" >}}) to further help you write queries.

 For more information about Loki's query language, refer to the [Loki documentation](/docs/loki/latest/logql/).